 First, the 14% figure has been slashed to just 6.7%, which is a tremendous step forward in helping these companies succeed in such a low-margin business.
 Second, restaurant and bar owners are now allowed to pass an 8.25% liquor sales tax along to the customer.
 This doesn’t mean established must charge the tax, it simply gives them the option to be more transparent with customers about how much they’re paying for the drink versus tax.

-TABC On The Fly is a state-licensed provider of both online and on-site TABC certification.Back to Blog
+TABC On The Fly is a state-approved provider of both online and on-site TABC certification.Back to Blog